ciscoheat/buddy/README.md

 class Tests extends BuddySuite {}
 ```

+Note that you should not let the class implement Buddy in this case, since you are basically doing that by adding the build macro yourself.

 ### Why do I get strange compilation errors not related to my project?

 Sometimes, 3:rd party libraries included with `-cp` will have some issues that won't show up unless a class is explicitly referenced, but when including all classpaths automatically like Buddy does, the compiler will detect those problems and fail compilation.
 The solution is to only specify the classpaths you want included, using a second parameter of the build macro: